Sleep And Productivity: Less Sleep Harms Work Performance

 Naturally, in today’s workplaces, employees are responsible for a variety of tasks, each of them demanding attentiveness and resourcefulness.
 Lack of sleep and stress form a negative combination.
 Stress makes people want to do things faster and better, but the absence of a good night’s sleep makes them sluggish and even more anxious due to their underperformance.
-Add to the mix, a strict employer or an unexpected difficulty at work, and there you have a recipe for disaster.
+Add to the mix, a strict employer, the communication overload, or an unexpected difficulty at work, and there you have a recipe for disaster.

 When memory fades…

 Over the years, scientists have been pointing out how sleep affects your long-term memory positively.
 According to webmd.com, the consolidation of all the new information acquired throughout the day happens during deep sleep.
 So, for people who do not sleep, their long-term memory won’t be as strong as if they had a normal sleeping routine.
 Subsequently, the lack of sleep can reduce the ability to recall memories.
 This means that employees may not be on top of their game and fail to contribute enough.